Counselling

 Where can I receive counselling?

 We offer counselling at our head office on Belfast’s Malone Road and at various outreach centres throughout Northern Ireland.
 Our waiting lists vary depending on the location.
+We also offer counselling virtually via phone call or video call.

 The effectiveness of counselling has been well researched and evaluated.